PrzeChoj/gips/cran-comments.md

 * This is the initial submission of this package to CRAN.
 * This is my first submission of any package to CRAN.
 * All exported functions document their return value.
 * All exported functions documentations contain some runnable examples.
-We commented out examples of "print.*" functions so that those will not be printed on the console while testing.
+* We wrapped the examples of "print.*" functions in `\donttest{}`, so those will not be printed on the console while testing.
+We also wrapped the examples `man/gips_perm.Rd` and `man/calculate_gamma_function.Rd` in `\donttest{}`, because they purposefully shows errors after the improper use.